krittikaiitb/tutorials/README.md

 ### Windows
 #### Installing python
 All the notebooks (.ipynb) would have python version >= 3.6.
-I recommend you to use the same version of python to avoid compatibilty issues.
+I recommend you to use the same version of python to avoid compatibility issues.
 Install python from https://www.python.org/ftp/python/3.8.2/Python-3.8.2.tar.xz.

 #### Using Conda or Miniconda